LK10 Core Values

 - Apostles (sent ones, church planters) are the first key to a church planting movement.
 An apostle is a man or woman called and gifted by God to plant multiple churches.
 Apostles were a foundational focus of Jesus’ ministry.
 Mt.
 10:1-5, Lk 10:1.

 - People of peace (or houses of peace) are the second key to a church planting movement.
 A person of peace is someone God is preparing by His shalom to birth and parent a new vibrant family of Jesus.
+A person of peace provides a place for a vibrant family of Jesus to meet in an atmosphere of peace.
+He/she often functions as a spiritual parent to that family of Jesus.
 Lk 10:5-7, Mt.
 10:11-14.

 - We believe that the 10:2b Prayer is the first way we join God in planting churches.
 This is our part in seeing apostles and people of peace launched (exballo) by the Lord of the harvest.
 We pray this prayer as close to daily as possible and watch expectantly for these people.
 Lk 10:2.

 - Churches function as small spiritual families.
 Churches should function as small spiritual families.
 And, families (households) function as churches.
 Hebraic value: the home and not the synagogue is the center of spirituality.
 Motto of Chinese house church movement: “Every home a church.”
 1 Tim 3:15, Acts 2:46, Rom 16:5.